 - Chia is gluten free

-- It is super high in dietary fibre, making it great for digestion and healing digestion issues.
+- It is super high in dietary fiber, making it great for digestion and healing digestion issues.

 - It boasts 20% protein